Life of L. Ron Hubbard from 1950 to 1953: Occult lectures and "the religion angle"

 In November 1952, Hubbard published Scientology 8-80, followed up in December with Scientology 8-8008.
 Hubbard summarized his thinking in the later, writing: "It is now considered that the origin of MEST lies with theta itself, and that MEST, as we know the physical universe, is a product of theta."
-Put another way, colloquially, all matter, energy, space, and time are, well, a figment of our imagination.
-It is all here because we are thinking it.
+Quoting that line, Malko writes, "Put another way, colloquially, all matter, energy, space, and time are, well, a figment of our imagination.
+It is all here because we are thinking it."

 In December, Hubbard gave a seventy-hour series of lectures in Philadelphia that was attended by 38 people.
 In the lectures, Hubbard connects Crowleyite magical rituals and the practice of Scientology.
 Hubbard explains the use of Tarot, and discusses "the magic cults" of the 8th–12th centuries.
 Hubbard discusses astral projection which he terms "going exterior".
 He recommends The Master Therion as "the only modern work that has anything to do with them".
 He describes the book's author, Aleister Crowley, as "my very good friend," though there is some question about his intent in this remark because Hubbard never met Crowley personally.
 Hubbard also explains that Crowley signs himself "The Beast"; "The Mark of the Beast, 666."
 Hubbard's eldest son Nibs, wrote that "In preparation for the next day's lecture, [Hubbard]'d pace the floor, exhilarated by this or that passage from Aleister Crowley's writings."
 In 1983, Nibs recalled: "[My father] thought of himself as the Beast 666 incarnate...
 The Antichrist.
 Aleister Crowley thought of himself as such.
 And when Crowley died in 1947, my father then decided he should wear the cloak of the beast and become the most powerful being in the universe... you've got to realize that my father did not worship Satan.
 He thought he was Satan."